UHDanke/gd_docs/triggers/area.md

 Some variables can be randomized with the corresponding **\+/-** option (the offset).
 For example, with a value of 5 \+/- 1 a random value between 4 and 6 will be picked.
 The formula used is:
-BaseValue+RandomCoefficientRandomOffset
+$RandomValue=BaseValue+RandomCoefficient\cdot RandomOffset$

 The random coefficient (a random value between \+/-1) for each setting is calculated per object at level start.

 Different triggers can have different base values and offsets, but they all share the same random coefficients since they are defined per object.
 While you can change the base value and offset of each setting, this will not randomize the values again.
-it is not possible to change random coefficients without restarting the level.
+It is not possible to change random coefficients without restarting the level.
 With linked objects, the Group Parent's random coefficients are used.
 Shared parameters, like **Length**, have the same random coefficient for all types of Area trigger.
 This also applies to **OffsetY** and **Offset**.